shimniok/dupfinder/README.md

 - Uses MD5 checksums, which while fast, are not cryptographically secure.
 For this use case (finding duplicate files), MD5 is sufficient.
 - Does not handle symlinks specially - they are treated as regular files
 - Requires read permissions for all files in the scanned directory

+## AI

+Yeah, I know, AI.
+But no, this isn't "vibe coded".
+I actually know how to code in Python.
+I reviewed the code and will make manual tweaks as needed.

 ## License